-- Shar Pei: Shar Peis served as fighting dogs in China.
+- Shar-Pei: Shar-Peis served as fighting dogs in China.
 That aggressive tendency can persist, something that doesn’t do well with their natural inclination towards territoriality.
-You need firm commitment to training and socialization, with a lot of patience.
+You need a firm commitment to training and socialization with a lot of patience.
 They have a stubborn streak you’ll need to overcome in the first place.

 Most Aggressive Dog Breeds: The Big Guys